Confused about whether or not your dog should say hi to others on leash? We've been there.

-So What’s a guardian to do?
-Let's break down some pros and cons of on-leash greetings — so you can make the decision that’s right for you.
+So what’s a guardian to do?
+Let's break down some pros and cons of on-leash greetings.
+Then you can make the decision that’s right for you.

 Cons: Why many dog trainers advise against on-leash greetings